DavidNS/test-builder/wiki/installation/README.md

 # Setup postman

-We will use [postman](https://www.postman.com/) aplication as our client.
+We will use [postman](https://www.postman.com/) application as our client.
 Import the postman collection samples located in /postman.

 ## Required postman variables